jimmyroot/scrimba-m5-invoice-creator/README.md

 - Code modularisation
 - Performing single reads from a firebase backend with 'get'
 - Lots of new CSS tricks mostly around use of modals

+## Other thoughts
+For this project I focussed quite heavily on modularising the code.
+Unfortunately I wrote all the code first and then tried to separate it out, which I think has ended up with a messier project than I would of liked.
+Still pleased with the overall result, however :-)